Health tips for overseas travellers

 Tuesday 12 December 2017

-Many Queenslanders take advantage of the summer holiday season to head overseas.
-Whether you’re planning a White Christmas, escaping it all on a tropical beach or visiting family and friends, follow these tips for staying healthy while you enjoy your holiday.
+Just like we enjoy exploring the great outdoors in our own backyard, each year many Queenslanders hop on planes and boats bound for adventure in overseas destinations.
+Whether you’re planning to hit the ski slopes, escape it all on a tropical beach or visit family and friends, follow these tips for staying healthy while you enjoy your holiday.

 Sun safety applies everywhere

 Just because Australia has a particularly high rate of skin cancer, doesn’t mean you can slack off on your slip, slop, slap, seek and slide-ing when you head overseas.

 Heading to a tropical beach?
 Hitting the snow?
 Melanoma isn’t a great souvenir, so be mindful of sun safety whenever you’re outdoors while travelling.
 Check the UV index level in your area and if it’s above a 3, it’s time to think about sun protection.